 The verdict?
-Make your CTA copy actionable, and tell your customer exactly what will happen when they click it.
+Make your Calls-to-Action copy actionable, and tell your customer exactly what will happen when they click it.

-The human brain is very drawn to faces and eyes.
-We have a tendency to look at faces before anything else on a web page.
+The human brain is drawn to faces, eyes in particular.
+We have a tendency to look at faces before anything else on a webpage.
 This can be a good thing… or it can hurt conversions.

 When it comes to using faces on a landing page, they can add credibility and trust.
-However, they can also distract the reader from a message or CTA.
+However, they can also distract the reader from a message or call to action button.

 To get around this, only use faces of people the user is bound to recognize and trust (such as an authority in your industry) near CTAs.
 For maximum effect, have them looking at, and potentially even pointing to, your CTA.

-Of course, you still want to put pictures of you and your team to help build trust – just don’t place them near the call-to-action.
+Of course, you still want to put pictures of you and your team to help build trust – just don’t place them near the call-to-action button.

 In a case study, Medalia Art was able to boost clicks 95.4% by replacing the images of art on their home page to images of the artists.

 Just as formatting makes your blog posts more engaging, so too does formatting make your landing pages easier to navigate and understand.